[CVE-2022-35614 / CVE-2022-35615] E-lins H685 Wireless Cellular Router vulnerability report.

 Recommendation Fixes / Remediation:

-• Vulnerability 1: You need to sanitize the input when entering commands into the "System Command" feature once you are logged into the H685 Router.Risk: you can run any arbitrary command on the system, which allows an attacker to view sensitive files, usernames and passwords, open ports, inject backdoor, access other assets in the same network, and more.
+• Vulnerability 1: Sanitize the input when entering commands into the "System Command" feature once you are logged into the H685 Router.Risk: you can run any arbitrary command on the system, which allows an attacker to view sensitive files, usernames and passwords, open ports, inject backdoor, access other assets in the same network, and more.
 Please see the following link for more details: https://cwe.mitre.org/data/definitions/78.html

 • Vulnerability 2: Need to generate a different password for each device.
 During the manufacturing process, set a randomly generated password, unique for each device (e.g. print the password on a sticker for local access).
 Risk: Since passwords are shared among devices, an attacker able to crack the passwords once (e.g. with physical access to the device) can access all reachable devices.
 Please see the following link for more details: https://cwe.mitre.org/data/definitions/1188.html